How to taste extra virgin olive oil

 Tiziano is a true olive expert.
-Not only did he bring the once abandoned Aleandri grove back to life with his champion olive tree pruning technique, he is also a professional extra virgin olive oil taster.
+Not only did he bring the once-abandoned Aleandri grove back to life with his champion olive tree pruning technique, but he is also a professional extra virgin olive oil taster.

 We visited Tiziano at his Le Marche grove where he showed us the interesting technique used to taste extra virgin olive oil when judging its quality and key things to look out for.